A splint is a device used for holding a part of the body stable to decrease pain and prevent further injury.

 - Loss of pulse or a feeling of warmth to the injured site

 - Fingers and toes turn blue and lose sensation

 If medical assistance is not available and the injured part looks abnormally bent, gently placing the injured part back into its normal position may improve the circulation.

 Safety is the best way to avoid broken bones caused by falling.

 Avoid activities that strain the muscles or bones for long periods as these can cause fatigue and falls.
 Always use protective gear, such as proper footwear, pads, braces, and a helmet.

 Splint - instructions

-Chudnofsky CR, Byers SE.
+Chudnofsky CR.
 Splinting techniques.
-In: Roberts JR, Hedges JR, eds.
+In: Roberts JR, ed.
 Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Elsevier Saunders; 2009:chap 50.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 50.

 Kassel MR, Gianotti A. Splints and slings.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
-Philadelphia, Pa: Elsevier Mosby; 2011:chap 19.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 19.

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.